 We encourage you to take advantage of Creation Justice Ministries' treasure trove of free Christian education, Bible study, and prayer resources, which you can scroll down to find below.

 To get equipped for the World Day of Prayer for the Care of Creation and the Season of Creation which follows it, take a look at the Season of Creation website, Orthodox Church in America , Greek Orthodox Archdiocese of America, Orthodox Fellowship of the Transfiguration resources, and Presbyterian Church (USA) resources and Let All Creation Praise website.

-This year, hymn composer Carolyn Winfrey Gillette has kindly shared with the Creation Justice community her new hymn for the World Day of Prayer for the Care of Creation, "God, You Made Your Good Creation."
+Hymn composer Carolyn Winfrey Gillette has kindly shared with the Creation Justice community her hymn for the World Day of Prayer for the Care of Creation, "God, You Made Your Good Creation."